MrOlm/inStrain/docs/user_manual.rst

 Compare provides the ability to compare multiple :term:`inStrain profiles<inStrain profile>` (created by running ``inStrain profile``).

 .. note::
-  *inStrain* can only compare :term:`inStrain profiles<inStrain profile>`that have been mapped to the same .fasta file
+  *inStrain* can only compare inStrain profiles that have been mapped to the same .fasta file

 ``inStrain compare`` does pairwise comparisons between each input :term:`inStrain profile<inStrain profile>`.
 For each pair, a series of steps are undertaken.